 Prior site investigations determined that areas of impacted soil are present at the site, along with regulated building materials (RBMs).
 These areas require corrective action that should be performed prior to redevelopment site work.
-The objective of the proposed corrective action is to mitigate the impact of hazardous materials on sensitive receptors to the maximum extent practicable by implementing removal and/or abatement, and proper disposal of contaminated media, by use of engineered controls to contain hazardous materials, if needed, and by use of institutional controls, if needed.
+The objective of the proposed corrective action is to mitigate the impact of hazardous materials on sensitive receptors to the maximum extent practicable by implementing removal and/or abatement, and proper disposal of contaminated media, and by use of institutional controls.